vmpay/BarDeCoder/README.md

+# BarDeCoder

+Simple proof of concept for the app which

+* scans product bar code
+* detects country origin of the product

+## Default instruction

 This is a Kotlin Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.